Automated Creation with R

 • You’re sharing data in repositories

-• You have fewer than 10 variables with unique contexts
+• You have few variables with unique context

 • You need custom formatting for publication